hartfordfive/protologbeat/README.md

 - If protologbeat is down for any given reason, messages sent to the configured UDP port will never be processed or sent to your ELK cluster.
 - If you need 100% guarantee each message will be delivered at least once, this may not be the best solution for you.
 - If some potential loss of log events is acceptable for you, than this may be a reasonable solution for you.
+- This application is intended for scenarios where your application can log to protologbeat running on the same physical host.
+It's discouraged to use this for cross-server/cross-region/cross-datacenter logging.

-*Please note the current date/time is automatically added to each log entry.*
+- The current date/time is automatically added to each log entry once it is received by protologbeat.
+- Considering this could log data with any type of fields, it's suggested that you add your necessary field names and types to the [protologbeat.template-es2x.json](protologbeat.template-es2x.json) or [protologbeat.template.json](protologbeat.template.json) (*ES 5.x*) index templates.

 ### Sample Clients

-Please see the `sample_clients/` directory for examples of clients in various languages.
+Please see the `_samples/` directory for examples of clients in various languages.

 ### Requirements